ThomasCode92/crwn-clothing/README.md

 npm run dev         # start development server
 ```

-## Tech Stack and Architecture

-This React project utilizes the following technologies:
+To explore and contribute to this project, follow the steps above or fork the repository and submit a pull request.

+## Development

+This project utilizes an advanced development stack featuring [Vite](https://vitejs.dev/) and [TypeScript](https://www.typescriptlang.org/) to enhance both performance and maintainability.

-- Vite - A modern, lightning-fast front-end build tool that offers fast development and optimized production builds.
+- **Vite** - A modern, lightning-fast front-end build tool that offers fast development and optimized production builds.
-- TypeScript - A statically-typed superset of JavaScript, ensuring robust type checking and better code maintainability.
+- **TypeScript** - A statically-typed superset of JavaScript, ensuring robust type checking and better code maintainability.

 ### Tooling

+To ensure high code quality and maintainability, this project integrates several essential tools:

-- ESLint - For enforcing code quality and consistent coding standards.
+- **ESLint** - For enforcing code quality and consistent coding standards.
-- Prettier - For automated code formatting to maintain a clean and uniform codebase.
+- **Prettier** - For automated code formatting to maintain a clean and uniform codebase.
-- Husky – Manages Git hooks to automate tasks such as pre-commit checks.
+- **Husky** – Manages Git hooks to automate tasks such as pre-commit checks.